April 22, 2025

 Ask yourself:

-• What are the biggest operational challenges we face today?
+• What are the biggest operational challenges we face?

-• How can Salesforce help us improve the services we provide?
+• How can Salesforce improve the way we deliver services?

-• What reports or data insights do we need to support our work?
+• What reports or insights do we need for grants, board members, or funders?

 2. Identify Key Roles in Your Organization

-• Development Officers: Handling fundraising and grant applications.
+• Development Officers – Manage fundraising and grant efforts

 3. Create User Stories for Each Role

-As a [role], I want to [do something, so that [I can achieve this outcome].
+As a [role], I want to [do something], so that [I can achieve a goal].

 Examples: